 - Drink normally, at least 6-8 cups (1000-1500mls) of fluid per day unless advised otherwise by your doctor.
 Don’t stop drinking because you think it will stop your leaking.
 If you drink too little, the urine becomes very concentrated.
 This irritates the bladder and makes it want to empty more often even when there is very little in it.
 A lack of fluids can also lead to urinary tract infections.

 - Don’t drink all your fluids at once.
 Space your fluid intake out during the day.
 If you drink a lot at once, you can expect the need to go to the toilet urgently not too long afterwards.

 - Some drinks seem to irritate the bladder and make you want to go to the toilet more often.
-Usually these are alcohol and drinks with caffeine in them such as coffee, tea, cola, chocolate drinks, and carbonated energy drinks.
+Usually these are alcohol and drinks with caffeine in them such as coffee, tea (both black and green), cola, chocolate drinks, and carbonated energy drinks.
 Try to reduce caffeinated drinks to 1 or 2 cups a day.

 - Avoid drinking within two hours of going to bed, as this increases your chances of getting up at night.

 - First, make sure you do not have a bladder infection.
 Your doctor can test a sample of your urine to determine if you have an infection.

 - Next, fill out a bladder diary.
 From a bladder diary you can see how often you are going to the toilet, how much your bladder can hold, what amount and type of fluid you are drinking, and how often you are bothered by urgency and urge leakage.
 You can compare your diary entries from the beginning of treatment with entries after treatment to see how much change there has been.